-Even though Gary Allan has a ton of hits, I tend to be drawn to his “heartache” music.
+Even though Gary Allan has a ton of hits, I am drawn to his “heartache” music.
 Listening to Gary’s music inspires me to be a better wife.
-Yes, I know that sounds strange but his music communicates the pain that men feel when they lose their true love, which inspires me to recognize how deep down my husband’s love for me goes.
+Yes, I know that sounds strange, but his music communicates the pain that men feel when they lose their true love.
+That inspires me to recognize how deep down my husband’s love for me goes.
 I want to do everything I can to let that love flourish and grow.
 With that said I thought I would share some of Gary’s lyrics.

-Add in his raspy accent and that southern, country rock and you feel it.
+Add in his raspy, southern accent, the country rock, and you feel it.